SteamInputWiki/SteamInputWiki/chapter-3/03b_bindings_overview.md

 ## Keyboard Buttons

 These are pretty much “what you see is what you get”.
+They are keyboard keys.

+When using them, the game may assume you are using a keyboard and mouse for the purposes of button prompts.

 Unfortunate absences include: